Skip to main content

 22519VIC Certificate IV in Integrated Technologies (Robotics Control Systems)

-National ID: 22519VIC State ID: AB84
+National ID 22519VIC State ID AB84

 Integrated technology is the coming together of various technologies that were previously stand alone, into new and innovative integrated applications.